 In short, yes.

 Massachusetts marijuana products consistently fetch around double the price of their equivalents in the most mature recreational markets, according to a review of dispensary menus around the country and new data provided to the Globe by several analytics firms.
-And in most cases, cannabis here is even pricier than in other states that legalized the drug more recently; only the nascent and heavily taxed Illinois market approaches the Bay State’s exorbitant prices.
+And in most cases, cannabis in Massachusetts is even pricier than in other states that legalized the drug more recently; only the nascent and heavily taxed Illinois market approaches the Bay State’s exorbitant prices.

 An eighth of an ounce of decent-quality marijuana flower — the familiar, smokable buds of the cannabis plant — retails for $50 to $60 on the Massachusetts recreational market before adding an effective 20 percent combined state and local tax.
 Compare that with $20 to $30 for an eighth of an ounce of exceptional cannabis in Oregon, the state with the cheapest legal weed.